What You Will Learn

 - How to design better and stronger security architecture that includes infrastructure aspects in the design process.

-We begin day one with an overview of recent web application attack and security trends, then follow up by examining the essential technologies that are at play in web applications.
 You cannot win the battle if you do not understand what you are trying to defend.
+Day one starts with an overview of recent web application attack and security trends, followed by an examination of the essential technologies that are at play in web applications.
 We arm you with the right information so you can understand how web applications work and the security concepts related to them.

 - Web application architecture